Strong Approximation of Empirical Copula Processes by Gaussian Processes: Abstract

 \section{Abstract}

-We provide the strong approximation of empirical copula processes by a Gaussian process.
+We provide the strong approximation of normalized empirical copula process by a Gaussian process.
 In addition we establish a strong approximation of the smoothed empirical copula processes and a law of iterated logarithm.

 { {\bf AMS Subject Classifications}: Primary 60F17 ; secondary 62G20 ; 62H10 ; 60F15.} \\ { {\bf Keywords}: Empirical Copula processes ; Strong invariance principles ; Kernel-type-estimator ; Kiefer processes ; Gaussian processes. }